Victor Harbor, South Australia: Picture palaces

-Victor Theatre / Victa Cinema
+Victor Theatre

 The Victor Theatre was built on the site of Ocean Street Garage, owned by D.H.
 Griffin & Sons, designed by noted cinema architect Chris A. Smith.
 It opened under the control of Griffin Pictures on 24 November 1923, seating 700 people.
 It changed hands in October 1926, being sold to National Theatres (aka National Pictures).
 After National Theatres went into liquidation in January 1928, its lease was taken over by Ozone Theatres, and the building extensively renovated.
 A dress circle was added, increasing the seating capacity to 1000 seats.

 After a fire gutted the building in early 1934, it underwent reconstruction and extension in September of that year, to designs by F. Kenneth Milne.
 It is thought to be one of the first buildings in South Australia created in the style known as streamlined, a type of Art Deco that became popular in the 1930s.
 On 21 December 1934 the Victor Theatre reopened as an Ozone cinema.
 The cinema had a seating capacity of 910 at the time of its takeover by Hoyts in 1951.
 It operated restricted opening times from 1960 onwards, and from 1963 closed during the winter.